!Header Logo

 What Vaccines Do Kittens Need?

 All kittens need the core vaccines, which are usually administered together in a batch when your kitten is only about six weeks old.
 The core vaccines most often include those that protect against panleukopenia, feline Rhinotracheitis, calicivirus, and rabies.
 These are given thanks to the dangerous and potentially contagious nature of the diseases they protect against.
+Kittens may also benefit from non-core vaccines, which aren’t required for all cats but may help some.
+A few examples are the Bordetella vaccine, the feline leukemia vaccine, and the immunodeficiency virus vaccine.
+Ask your veterinarian for further information regarding the core and non-core vaccinations that your cat may require.

 Do These Vaccines Need Booster Shots?